wpernath/ocpdev-book/chapter4/Chapter 4- CI with Tekton Pipelines.md

 ```

 ## Summary of using Tekton pipelines
 Tekton is a powerful tool for creating CI/CD pipelines.
 Because it is based on Kubernetes, it uses extensive concepts from Kubernetes and reduces the maintenance of the tool itself.
 If you want to quickly start your first pipeline, try to use the OpenShift Developer UI, which you get for free if you’re installing the Operator.
 This gives you a nice base to start your tests.
-However, at some point—especially when it comes to optimizations—you need a proper editor to code your pipelines.
+However, at some point— especially when it comes to optimizations — you need a proper editor to code your pipelines.

-One of the biggest advantages of Tekron over CI/CD tools such as Jenkins is that you can reuse all your work for other projects and applications.
+One of the biggest advantages of Tekton over CI/CD tools such as Jenkins is that you can reuse all your work for other projects and applications.
 If you want to standardize the way your pipelines work, build one pipeline and simply specify different sets of parameters for different situations.
 PipelineRun objects make this possible.
 The pipeline we have just created in this chapter can easily be reused for all Quarkus-generated applications.
 Just change the `git-url` and `image-name` parameters.
 That‘s all.
 Isn‘t this great?

 And even if you’re not satisfied with all the tasks you get from Tekton Hub, use them as bases and build your own iterations out of them, as we did with the optimized Maven task and the Kustomize task in this chapter.